DegreeFull-time, 3 years

 The English Language requirements for this programme are higher than the minimum set by NZQA, therefore; applicants who have achieved NCEA Level 3 University Entrance may be required to provide evidence of English Language skills.

 OVERALL IELTS REQUIREMENTS

-All applicants must meet academic entry criteria, they are then ranked and preference given to those who demonstrate evidence of meeting the following selection criteria:
+If you meet academic entry criteria, you are then ranked and preference is given to those who demonstrate evidence of meeting the following selection criteria:

 - Personal statement (3 points)

 - References (2 points)

 - Residency in the wider Canterbury area (1 point)

 Those who are not initially accepted but who meet entry criteria will be waitlisted in order of ranking.